Drainage Systems in High Rise Buildings

 Over 2000 Studor AAVs were installed, together with the P.A.P.A., as the Studor Single Pipe System.
 A total of 44,000 metres of pipe were consequently saved, together with the associated reduction of installation time and benefits to the environment.

-Century Tower Hotel, now the Una Hotel Century, was converted from a 20 storey office building.
-The exterior remained original, while the interiors were stripped to accommodate new luxurious suites with large bathrooms.
+The Hub hotel was previously a 20 storey office building.
+On conversion, the exterior remained original, while the interiors were stripped to accommodate new luxurious suites with large bathrooms.
 This created an additional demand for drainage without extra room for stack ventilation, whilst also keeping noise levels to a minimum.

 The solution was to fit a combination of Mini-Vents, Trap-Vents, Maxi-Vents and the P.A.P.A., fitting the complete Studor Single Pipe System to the existing drainage system with little intrusive or additional work.